4.8. Spectrum Classes

 spec = RT.detector_spectrum(detector_index=0)

-Additionally we can render only a specific source by providing a source_index or limit the detector area by providing the extent parameter, as we did for the detector_image method.
+Additionally, only light from a specific source is examined by providing a source_index.
+The detector area is limited by the extent parameter, as was already the case for the detector_image method.

 spec = RT.detector_spectrum(detector_index=0, source_index=1, extent=[0, 1, 0, 1])